 Just as my love of altitude led me to the military, it gave me the pathway to heal from the trauma I experienced as a young adult.
 Today I am a mountaineer who has climbed all fifty-eight of Colorado’s highest 14,000-foot peaks.
 I’m also an ultra-runner who loves routes through and over Colorado’s mountain trails.
-In 2014, I was selected for the Medtronic Global Heroes Team, and in 2015, I completed my first 100-mile ultra.
+Since 2015, I’ve finished five 100-mile trail ultras.
 In January 2017, I successfully summited Mt.
 Aconcagua – 22,841 feet – the highest peak outside of Asia.
 In 2021, my team was weathered off of Denali, but we will be back…

-I write about how the mountains help me cope with and overcome PTSD and chronic pain.
-For more, see my essay “Blue is the Color of Hope” in Hippocampus Magazine.
+I write about how the mountains and trail life help me cope with and overcome PTSD and my chronic pain, as in this essay “Blue is the Color of Hope” in Hippocampus Magazine.

 I’m currently working on a second memoir, the follow-up story to Caged Eyes.
 The narrative is centered around my journey to climb Colorado’s fifty-eight highest 14,000-foot peaks, and it is the story of how I learned to cope with chronic pain I developed during the ordeal I wrote about in Caged Eyes.

 I’d love to connect with you, so find me on Instagram.